rkaysen63/stock-analysis/README.md

 <img src="Resources_Mod2/AllStocks2018.png" width="430" height="250">  <img src="Resources_Mod2/AllStocksRefactored2018.png" width="430" height="250">

 ## Summary
 * In general, refactoring has the advantage of optimizing code and possibly reducing run time.
-The obvious disadvantage is that it requires additional thought and time, which leads to another advantage, which is learning new code.
+The obvious disadvantage is that it requires additional thought and time that actually lead to another advantage, which is learning new code.
 * For this particular exercise, refactoring cut the run times significantly although I do not trust the run time numbers for the original code.
 It only took seconds to run the original code, but run time shows 57300 secs = 14.5 minutes.
 I learned a different way tackle the problem, but the disadvantage is that I spent a considerable amount of time trying to understand and solve the problem.
-Unlike the nested lookes, the method using the arrays was not as intuitive.
+Unlike the nested lookes, the method using the arrays was not as intuitive to me.